 - Wildcat Canyon, after you turn off Grizzly Peak Blvd. - This is a wonderful cycling road and you experience the sunrise as you ride Wildcat Canyon Road.

-- Norris Canyon - Just a very enjoyable back road.
+- Norris Canyon - Just a very enjoyable country back road.

 Momentum conservation opportunities

 - Blackhawk Road - North and west along the golf course and after the saddleback bump.

 - Vineyard, southeast from Pleasanton into Livermore, after the short steep descent (it is rare for the traffic light to be red).